 During a Senate Judiciary Committee hearing on October 7, 2025, Sen. Josh Hawley (R-Mo.) raised concerns about the Department of Justice's (DOJ) alleged targeting of political opponents under President Joe Biden's administration.
 This discussion followed revelations that the FBI obtained cell phone records of eight Republican senators and a U.S. Representative as part of an investigation known as "Arctic Frost."
+(Judiciary Senate)

 The investigation, which began in early January 2021, is linked to Special Counsel Jack Smith's case against former President Donald Trump regarding alleged election-related misconduct.
 The lawmakers whose records were accessed include Senators Lindsey Graham (R-S.C.), Bill Hagerty (R-Tenn.), Marsha Blackburn (R-Tenn.), Dan Sullivan (R-Alaska), Tommy Tuberville (R-Ala.), Ron Johnson (R-Wis.), Cynthia Lummis (R-Wyo.), and Representative Mike Kelly (R-Penn.).

 Hawley criticized Democrats for their sudden concern over DOJ practices, suggesting it was disingenuous given their previous silence on the matter.
-"I just wrote it down, because I want to be sure I heard it correctly," he said, referencing claims that Biden had not targeted political enemies.
+"I just wrote it down, because I want to be sure I heard it correctly," (Judiciary Senate) he said, referencing claims that Biden had not targeted political enemies.
 "Gee, it sure looks like targeting political opponents to me."

 Democratic senators, including Richard Blumenthal (D-Conn.) and Chris Coons (D-Del.), expressed their apprehensions about the potential for political weaponization under a Trump administration.
-Blumenthal stated that Trump "embodies" weaponization, while Coons voiced concerns about Trump pressuring DOJ officials to prosecute his political adversaries.
+Blumenthal stated that Trump "embodies" (Judiciary Senate) weaponization, while Coons voiced concerns about Trump pressuring DOJ officials to prosecute his political adversaries.

 Hawley highlighted various instances he believes illustrate the DOJ's misuse of power under Biden, including the targeting of Catholic individuals and parents attending school board meetings.
 He referenced a memo from Attorney General Merrick Garland that activated the FBI's counterterrorism division against parents who questioned school curricula, describing the treatment of one parent at a Virginia school board meeting as excessive.

 Additionally, Hawley cited the case of Mark Houck, a pro-life advocate whose home was raided by an FBI SWAT team.
 He argued that these actions represent a broader pattern of targeting conservatives and political opponents.
 "This is what was happening under Joe Biden.
 United States senators: spied upon.
-Former president — the political opponent of the president of the time — targeted, prosecuted," he stated.
+Former president — the political opponent of the president of the time — targeted, prosecuted," (Judiciary Senate) he stated.

 In response to Hawley's assertions, Attorney General Pam Bondi, who was testifying at the hearing, acknowledged the seriousness of the allegations and called them "the ultimate weaponization."
+(Judiciary Senate)

 Hawley concluded by calling for a special prosecutor to investigate the actions of the DOJ under Biden, urging the committee to hold hearings on the wiretaps, the Catholic memo, and the treatment of pro-life advocates.
 He described the Biden years as potentially the worst abuses of power in U.S. history.